-The Company Secretary, who acts as Secretary to the and a constructive working relationship with the Board, ARMC attended all the meetings.
+The Company Secretary, who acts as Secretary to the ARMC attended all the meetings.
 Also, in attendance by invitation, were the Group Managing Director, Group Chief Financial Officer, Group Chief Operating Officer, Chief Corporate Officer, Head of Internal Audit, Head of Corporate Governance and Risk Management, and Head of Integrity and Discipline.
 Certain members of the Management Team were also invited to provide further explanations and clarifications on matters raised at the meetings.
 A wide range of issues concerning the operations of the Group and internal audit reports were thoroughly reviewed and deliberated at these meetings.